-Strasbourg – one of Europe’s capitals – has mirrored the changing fortunes of France and Alsace for hundreds of years.
-Worldly famous for its towering Gothic cathedral, the city is today home to the European Parliament.
-Here is our list of 10 things to see in Strasbourg, Alsace whose old town and cathedral have been listed by Unesco as a World Heritage Site since 1988.
+Strasbourg has mirrored the changing fortunes of France and Alsace for hundreds of years.
+Worldly famous for its towering Gothic cathedral, the city is today the seat to the European Parliament.
+Here is our list of 10 things to see in Strasbourg.
+You will surely be amazed by the old town and the Imperial district, both listed as a World Heritage Site since 1988.

 10 Things to see in Strasbourg

 View this post on Instagram

 This is winter in the historic district of Petite-France, Strasbourg.
 Have you been there too? . . . #strasbourg #jaimelafrance #bestvacations #thebestdestinations #ig_france #frenchmoments #france_vacations #ilovefrance #exclusive_france #rendezvousenfrance #hello_france #super_france #kings_villages #merveillesdefrance #france4dreams #traversefrance #france_focus_on #magnifiquefrance #bns_france #grandest_focus_on #grandestnotreregion #coupdecoeurgrandest

 It’s always a hard thing to do when you have to list the favourite monuments and sites of a French city.

 This list of the 10 things to see in Strasbourg is obviously a personal one… and depending on what you like you may prefer other landmarks… Well, all that to say that this is just a list to inspire you on your visit to Strasbourg 😉